SuLab/mark2cure/README.md

 To be successful, we need your help.
 Mark2Cure works by directly involving crowds of people just like you.

+### Please note that as of 3/28/2016 Mark2Cure will be officially hosted on Github instead of Bitbucket.
+Issues prior to this date were imported using a script, so read carefully or ask for clarification.

+## Citizen Scientist Volunteers:

+If you are interested in volunteering as a Mark2Curator to read documents and help expedite our annotation process, please go to [Mark2Cure.org].
+The information here is primarily for computer scientists, bioinformaticians and programmers.
+You may have stumbled upon this accidentally, but we sincerely thank you for your interest in Mark2Cure!

+## Developers:

+You found this repository because it is open-source!

+With that said, we are interested in community contributions.
+We will continue to update our issue tracker to contain labels marked as **quick fix** and/or **help wanted.**
+These issues are the ones "up for grabs."

+To work on an issue in our[ issue tracker, ](https://github.com/SuLab/mark2cure/issues)please comment on the issue, let us know you want to work on it, give us a rough time line for completion, and we will assign it to you if it makes sense.

+If we do not accept a pull request it could be for many reasons.
+Our schedules fluctuate so also remember that sometimes we respond immediately and sometimes it may take a while.

+*Please know that we are very thankful for your help and desire to contribute to this project.*

 ## Setup